The case for Australian equities

 Blessed with resilience and resources

 The Australian economy has proven more resilient than most in times of major economic challenges.
-It held up well in the face of the calamitous 1997 Asian financial crisis.1 It emerged relatively unscathed from the 2008–09 global financial crisis, thanks to its robust banking system and strong demand for resources from fast-growing countries like China.2 It dipped only briefly during the COVID-19 pandemic and experienced an earlier recovery than most OECD countries.3
+It held up well in the face of the calamitous 1997 Asian financial crisis1.
+It emerged relatively unscathed from the 2008–09 global financial crisis, thanks to its robust banking system and strong demand for resources from fast-growing countries like China2.
+It dipped only briefly during the COVID-19 pandemic and experienced an earlier recovery than most OECD countries.3

-This resilience is underpinned by a diverse mix of industries.4 Not only does Australia have diverse and plentiful mineral and energy reserves, but its resources companies are considered leaders in technical and project delivery, and for their commitment to safety.5 The country’s leading financial institutions are also highly competitive within the Asia-Pacific region, with its fund management sector particularly recognised for innovation and sophistication.6
+The country’s leading financial institutions are also highly competitive within the Asia-Pacific region, with its fund management sector particularly recognised for innovation and sophistication.5

 Australia, where to from here?

 The S&P/ASX 200 sector/industry exposure in Figure 1 highlights that financial and materials make up just over 50% of the total index.
-Whilst the strong performance of the resources and financial services industry has contributed to the market’s consistent returns, the benchmark index doesn’t fully reflect the relatively stronger growth seen in sectors such as technology and health care in 2020 and 2021.
+Whilst the strong performance of the resources and financial services industry has contributed to the market’s consistent returns, the benchmark index doesn’t fully reflect the relatively stronger growth seen in sectors such as technology and health care in 2022 and 2023.

 Don’t forget the smaller end of town